dbuscombe-usgs/doodle_labeller/README.md

 The title of the window is the label that will be associated with the pixels you draw on, by holding down the left mouse button.
 After you are done with label press `escape` (Esc key, usually the top left corner on your keyboard).
 You can increase and decrease the brush width with `+ / -` keys.
 You can also undo a mistake with the `z` key.

-* Use s to skip a square
+* Use s to skip forward a square (note that this will not record any labels done on the current square - this feature is for squares with no labels to make)
 * Use b to go back a square
 * Use number keys to switch label